bet4a/d3wiki/API-Reference.md

 * [projection.translate](Geo-Projections#wiki-translate) - get or set the projection’s translation position.
 * [projection.scale](Geo-Projections#wiki-scale) - get or set the projection’s scale factor.
 * [projection.clipAngle](Geo-Projections#wiki-clipAngle) - get or set the radius of the projection’s clip circle.
+* [projection.clipExtent](Geo-Projections#wiki-clipExtent) - get or set the projection’s viewport clip extent, in pixels.
 * [projection.precision](Geo-Projections#wiki-precision) - get or set the precision threshold for adaptive resampling.
 * [projection.stream](Geo-Projections#wiki-stream) - wrap the specified stream listener, projecting input geometry.
 * [d3.geo.projectionMutator](Geo-Projections#wiki-projectionMutator) - create a standard projection from a mutable raw projection.